adsmf/home-assistant.io/source/_integrations/ecovacs.markdown

 ## Provided entities

-The Ecovacs integration provides a vacuum {% term entity %} for each device that is connected to your Ecovacs account.
+The Ecovacs integration provides a vacuum or mower {% term entity %} for each device that is connected to your Ecovacs account.

-Using the vacuum entity, you can monitor and control your Ecovacs Deebot vacuum.
+Using the vacuum or mower entity, you can monitor and control your Ecovacs Deebot vacuum or mower.

 Additionally, **depending on your model**, the integration provides the following entities:

 - **Binary sensor**:
   - `Mop attached`: On if the mop is attached.
 Note: If you do not see the state change to `Mop attached` in Home Assistant, you may need to wake up the robot in order to push the state change.
-Some models report an entity state change only if the overall status of the vacuum has changed.
+Some models report an entity state change only if the overall status of the vacuum or mower has changed.
 For example, if the overall state changes from `docked` to `cleaning`.
 - **Button**:
   - `Reset lifespan`: For each supported component, a button entity to reset the lifespan will be created.
 All disabled by default.
   - `Relocate`: Button entity to trigger manual relocation.